denten-courses/LITAI/2024/README.md

 # CLEN 4728: Literature in the Age of Artificial Intelligence (LIT-AI)

-> with Prof. Dennis Yi Tenen and TA Beah Jacobson
+> with Prof. Dennis Yi Tenen
+> TAs Julia Meghan Walton and Patrick Anson
 > Department of English and Comparative Literature
-> Spring 2022
+> Spring 2024
-> MW 10:10am-11:25am
+> MW 2:40 - 3:55pm
-> 503 Hamilton Hall
+> 5AB KRAFT CENTER

 In this course we will consider the long history of literature composed with, for, and by machines.
 Our reading list will start with Ramon Llull, the thirteenth-century combinatorial